Virtual algebraic fibrations of K\"ahler groups: Abstract

 \section{Abstract}

-This paper stems from the observation (arising from work of T. Delzant) that ``most" K\"ahler groups virtually algebraically fiber, i.e. admit a finite index subgroup that maps onto $\Z$ with finitely generated kernel.
-For the remaining ones, the Albanese dimension of all finite index subgroups is at most one, i.e. they have virtual Albanese dimension one.
-We show that the existence of (virtual) algebraic fibrations has implications in the study of coherence and of higher BNSR invariants of the fundamental group of aspherical K\"ahler surfaces.
-The class of K\"ahler groups of virtual Albanese dimension one contains groups commensurable to surface groups.
-It is not hard to give further (albeit unsophisticated) examples; however, groups of this class exhibit strong similarities with surface groups.
-In fact, we show that its only virtually residually finite $\Q$--solvable (vRFRS) elements are commensurable to surface groups, and we show that their Green--Lazarsfeld sets (virtually) coincide with those of surface groups.
+This paper stems from the observation (arising from work of T. Delzant) that ``most" K\"ahler groups $G$ virtually algebraically fiber, i.e. admit a finite index subgroup that maps onto $\Z$ with finitely generated kernel.
+For the remaining ones, the Albanese dimension of all finite index subgroups is at most one, i.e. they have \textit{virtual} Albanese dimension $va(G) \leq 1$.
+We show that the existence of algebraic fibrations has implications in the study of coherence and higher BNSR invariants of the fundamental group of aspherical K\"ahler surfaces.
+The class of K\"ahler groups with $va(G) = 1$ includes virtual surface groups.
+Further examples exist; nonetheless, they exhibit a strong relation with surface groups.
+In fact, we show that the Green--Lazarsfeld sets of groups with $va(G) = 1$ (virtually) coincide with those of surface groups, and furthermore that the only virtually RFRS groups with $va(G) = 1 $ are virtually surface groups.